 This French film seems to be based on Guy de Maupassant’s The Horla.
 It begins with a quote from the text, and involves an unseen menace.

 A photographer for a sleazy crime newspaper has been taking gory photos of victims of a killer who’s been stalking the streets of Paris.
 As the film starts, he shows them to his editor.
-Most of the victims were stabbed, but there’s one body of an unidentified man who was burnt to a crisp.
+Most of the victims were stabbed, but one body is of an unidentified man who was burnt to a crisp.

 He’s taking photos on the city streets, when he discovers a person in a hoodie whom he can see only through the camera lens.
-Certain that this is the killer, the photographer chases after the hooded man, shouts after him, follows him down alleys.
+Certain that this is the killer, the photographer chases after the hooded man, shouts at him, follows him down alleys.
 He tries to catch up with the man… and eventually he does when the man turns back on him.
 The face beneath the hood is extremely familiar.

 At the end, we loop back to that opening scene, and only then realize that this conversation happened after the rest of the story.
 And we now know who that burnt body was.